 In a further attempt to do so, the GSA created a lakeside stir by having a large inflatable worm “invade” Geneva as part of their #makeschistory initiative.
 More broadly, further COUNTDOWN work was featured within brochures of the special edition of Infectious Diseases of Poverty dedicated to “Schistosomiasis research: providing the tools needed for elimination”, sponsored by the GSA.

 Furthermore, copies of the report on the recent Towards Elimination of Schistosomiasis Conference in Cameroon were also available for appraisals.

-During open discussions, I became aware for example that while the surveillance for Lymphatic Filariasis and STH were becoming integrated as set within the Transmission Assessment Survey (TAS), integration of intestinal schistosomiasis however, was not.
+During open discussions, I became aware for example that while the surveillance for Lymphatic Filariasis and Soil-transmitted Helminthiasis (STH) were becoming integrated as set within the Transmission Assessment Survey (TAS), integration of intestinal schistosomiasis however, was not.
 This fragmentation seems counterproductive for the key diagnostic to be used.
 Kato-Katz faecal sampling detects both STH and Schistosoma mansoni infection.
 It seems a little short-sighted to ignore such synergies for there could be significant cost-savings to be made within future co-surveillance.
 Answers to this question might be found within the DeWorm3 initiative.